opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

 .. ocv:function:: void GenericDescriptorMatcher::radiusMatch(           const Mat& queryImage, vector<KeyPoint>& queryKeypoints,      vector<vector<DMatch> >& matches, float maxDistance,       const vector<Mat>& masks=vector<Mat>(),       bool compactResult=false )

-    For each query keypoint, find the training keypoints not farther than the specified distance.
+    For each query keypoint, finds the training keypoints not farther than the specified distance.

-The methods are similar to ``DescriptorMatcher::radiusM.
+The methods are similar to ``DescriptorMatcher::radius``.
 But this class does not require explicitly computed keypoint descriptors.

 .. index:: GenericDescriptorMatcher::read